 - The oil in your meibomian glands is warmed by the heat in the mask

 - The heat thins the oil, and loosens any clogs in the glands

 - Oil can flow from the glands into the tear film

 - The tear film can then moisten the eyes

 From my information-gathering quest, I have discovered the following types of dry eye masks.
 Only a doctor could recommend if one of these is suitable for us, but it helps to know what is out there.

 This is what I’ve been using up until now.
 You heat the mask in the microwave for the time listed in the instructions.
 You then place the mask over your eyes for the time recommended.
 I would be checking with my doctor about these two points.
 Most of these masks are self-moisturizing.
-My one has silica beads in it, which absorb moisture from the air and then release the moisture when they’re heated.
+My one has silica beads in it, which absorb moisture from the air and then release the moisture when they’re heated, creating moist heat.

-These masks have a USB adapter and can be plugged into a USB port on a laptop or computer to charge.
+USB heated eye masks have a USB adapter and can be plugged into a port on a laptop or computer to charge.
 They have multiple heat levels and a timer function.
 I know I would find both of those functions useful.
-My optometrist wanted me to use my original mask for ten minutes, and I was setting the timer on my phone which was a nuisance.
+My optometrist wanted me to use my original mask for ten minutes, and I was setting the timer on my phone, which was a nuisance.

 These are cloth masks into which you put a wafer.
 When you take the wafer out of its packet, you put it into a little pocket in the mask and it automatically heats up and then stays hot for up to ten minutes.
 These sound good for traveling when you don’t have access to a microwave.
 Many of these masks have the word “steam” in their name and say they release moisture to hydrate your eyes.